Skip to main content

 • reinstate all important road markings (for example junction markings) within 48 hours

-• reinstate all other road markings within seven days of the road being swept
+• reinstate all other road markings within fourteen days of the road being swept

 • sweep all roads again approximately one week after the work is completed